Buying real estate in Myanmar?

 Sources: Roland Berger, CGAP, Bankrate

-3) You must understand local customs and negotiation tactics to build strong relationships and secure better deals
+3) Learn local customs and negotiation tactics to build strong relationships with sellers and agents for better deals

 Buying property in Myanmar can be a rewarding experience if you understand the local customs and negotiation tactics.